 In lectures you’ll benefit from a range of techniques, from interpreting complex ideas through interactive discussions, to live programming or other problem-solving demonstrations.

 Our degrees are accredited by the British Computer Society, The Chartered Institute for IT.
-The BSc and MSc programmes fully meet the academic requirements for Chartered IT Professional and partial Chartered Engineer status, while our MEng programmes fully meet the academic requirements for both Chartered IT Professional and Chartered Engineer status.
+The MSc programme fully meets the academic requirements for Chartered IT Professional and partial Chartered Engineer status.
 Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.

 Teaching and learning

 We place a strong emphasis on practical laboratory sessions.
 These will significantly develop your core computer science skills, and enhance your employability through exposure to commercial projects.